This healthier apple crisp recipe is a delicious way to satisfy your sweet tooth without the guilt.

 You’ll know your crumble is done when it develops a golden-brown crust on top.

 Depending on the position of your oven racks, baking time can vary slightly, so start to keep an eye on it after twenty minutes.

-For a healthier Apple Crisp “a la mode”, you could try topping it with a scoop of vanilla (or plain) Greek yogurt.
+Pro tip: For apple crisp “a la mode,” top it with a scoop of vanilla (or plain) Greek yogurt.
 The nutritional information would vary with this addition, so make sure you factor that in.

-This authentic savory apple crisp dessert features the rich flavor of baked apples, walnuts, oats, and a touch of maple syrup.
+This authentic savory apple crisp crisp features the rich flavor of baked apples, walnuts, oats, and a touch of maple syrup.

 - 2 Tbsp. pure maple syrup divided use